Carbidopa / Entacapone / Levodopa Dosage

 Data not available

-Each product combination contains a 1:4 ratio of carbidopa to levodopa.
-The numerical suffix on the product name is representative of the amount of carbidopa in the tablet.
+-Each combination tablet contains carbidopa-levodopa in a 1:4 ratio and entacapone 200 mg; the numerical suffix on the product name is representative of the amount of levodopa in the tablet.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.